crosscon/uc1-integration/cba/README.md

 The Nexmon VM could be compiled by following [the README](https://github.com/crosscon/context-based-auth-nexmon-vm/blob/kernel_5.10.92-v8%2B_nexmon_automated/README.md) from the commit `9ad70a6ef05947c99b8dcfb205d7bca6f7813eb0`.
-Unfirtunately, due to some unknown issues it was deccided to use pre-compiled Nexmon VM.
-The binary is being prepared in the step 3 in the [Building RPi image](#building-rpi-image) chapter.
+Unfortunately, due to some unknown issues, it was decided to use a pre-compiled Nexmon VM.
+The binary is being prepared in step 3 in the [Building RPi image](#building-rpi-image) chapter.

 ### Remote server